lkroliko/ReliableEvents/README.md

 }
 ```

-**Outbox event handler** — executed reliably from the outbox after persistence:
+**Outbox event handler** — executed reliably from the outbox after persistence.
+Each handler runs in its own scope and the dispatcher automatically calls `SaveChanges` on DbContext after successful execution to mark the task as processed — you do **not** need to call it yourself:

 ```csharp
 [EventHandlerQueue("orders")]